 SELECT Team, AVG(Score) as AvgScore, REPLICATE('*', ROUND(CAST(AVG(Score) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float),0)) as Spark FROM @TeamScore GROUP BY Team

-To make it easier to read, I colored the average score green and scaling factor blue.
+To make it easier to read, I colored the average score green and the scaling factor blue.

 Answer to Bonus Question

-In order to answer the bonus question we use what we learned from solving the original question and build upon that.
+In order to be able to answer the bonus question, we will use what we have learned from solving the original question and build from there.

-In this case, rather than building a solid bar of start to represent the average score, we need to have the bar extend to the team’s maximum score; the trick being the start should start as their minimum score.
+In this case, instead of building a solid bar of start to represent the average score, we need to have the bar extend to the team’s maximum score.
+The trick is at the start – it should start as their minimum score.

-To do this we build up the base by replicating spaces until we reach the minimum score.
-At this point we replicate stars until the maximum score is reached.
+For us to be able to do this, we build up the base by replicating spaces until we reach the minimum score.
+At this point, we replicate stars until the maximum score is reached.